Palm Tree vs Coconut Tree: What’s the Difference? (with Pictures)

 Coconut Tree Fruit

 The most defining feature of a coconut tree is its fruit.
-Coconut trees begin to bear fruit once they reach 4-5 years old.
-These giant nut-looking fruits require an additional 6 months to a year before reaching their full maturity.
-And a single coconut tree can produce about 25 coconuts each year.
+Coconut trees begin to bear fruit once they are 4-5 years old.
+The giant fruits require an additional 6 months to a year before reaching full maturity, and a single coconut tree can produce about 25 coconuts each year.

 However, the fruit doesn’t have to be fully mature to harvest.
 The young coconut is often sweeter and softer than fully matured fruits.